 What’s Happening Now?

-We are currently in the planning stages for a full Investigation performed by trustees to identify injuries to natural resources caused by oil spills, hazardous substance releases, and grounding incidents in National Marine Sanctuaries, and plan restoration activities.
+We are currently in the planning stages with our co-trustees for conducting a full Investigation performed by trustees to identify injuries to natural resources caused by oil spills, hazardous substance releases, and grounding incidents in National Marine Sanctuaries, and plan restoration activities.
 The goal of NRDA is to restore natural resources and compensate the public for lost recreational use..
 The NRDA will determine the extent of injuries to the local ecosystem and quantify recreational losses.
 It will also provide recommendations for compensatory restoration projects.